St. Patrick's, Greenock, Scotland

 to follow our Masses.

-SUNDAY MASS: Saturday Vigil; 5.30pm Sunday: 9.30am & 11.00am
+SUNDAY MASS: Saturday Vigil; 5.30pm Sunday; 9.30am & 11.00am

 WEEKDAY MASS: Tuesday-Saturday: 10.00am

-Weekday Readings: 4th.
-Week of Easter
+Weekday Readings: Week 6 of Ordinary Time: Year 1

 Exposition of the Blessed Sacrament: Tuesday–Friday: 9.00-9.30am

-Penance & Reconciliation: Saturday: 10.30am & 4.45-5.15pm (in the Cry Chapel)
+Penance & Reconciliation: Saturday: 10.30am; 4.45-5.15pm, & on request.

-Baptism: Sunday after 11.00am Mass by prior arrangement
+Baptism: Sunday after 11.00am Mass

 Marriage: Please give at least 6 month’s notice of Marriage.

-Weekdays Mass @ 10:00am
+Tuesday -Saturday @ 10:00am

 Funeral Mass of